AkashKumar17197/isoft-django-project-an/README.md

 # isoft-django-project-an
-This repository is for Isoft Project
+This repository is for Isoft Project in readme-edits